-The numerical part of the remuneration report sets out the remuneration paid to employees in the LBBW Group in 2022.
-The remuneration for Berlin Hyp AG, which has been included for the first time this year, is also reported for the whole of the 2022 financial year.
+The numerical part of the remuneration report sets out the remuneration paid to employees in the LBBW Group in 2023.

-This section includes the quantitative information on total remuneration at the LBBW Group required under Section 16 InstitutsVergV and the additional disclosures on remuneration for Risk Takers pursuant to Article 450 of Regulation (EU) No. 575/2013 (CRR) in the LBBW Group as of 31 December 2022.
+This section includes the quantitative information on total remuneration at the LBBW Group required under Section 16 InstitutsVergV and the additional disclosures on remuneration for Risk Takers pursuant to Article 450 of Regulation (EU) No. 575/2013 (CRR) in the LBBW Group as of 31 December 2023.